 1. Ask for Referrals to an Estate Planning Attorney in Your Area

-Are you looking for your very first estate planning attorney or need to find a new one because you have recently divorced?
+Are you looking for your very first estate planning attorney or need to find a new one because you've recently divorced?
 If so, then ask local family members, neighbors, business contacts, or your accountant, banker and/or financial advisor for referrals to an estate planning attorney in your area.
 Chances are you will get responses from more than one person and will be able to contact each attorney to determine which one will be able to help you achieve your estate planning goals.

-Are you looking for a new estate planning attorney because you have moved to a new state?
+Are you looking for a new estate planning attorney because you've moved to a new state?
 Then the first place to check is with your current estate planning attorney because chances are he or she will know one or more estate planning attorneys who practice in your new state of residence.
 If not, then as above, ask any local family members, new neighbors, new business contacts, or your new accountant, banker and/or financial advisor for referrals to an estate planning attorney in your area since chances are one or more of them will be able to give you a referral.

 2. Find an Estate Planning Attorney Who Knows the Right Laws

-Your estate planning attorney's credentials are essential to insuring that your will, trust, power of attorney, or advance medical directive will work as you expect it to in your state of residence as well as in any other state where you own real estate.
+Your estate planning attorney's credentials are essential to insuring that your will, trust, power of attorney, and advance medical directive will work as you expect them to in your state of residence as well as in any other state where you own real estate.
 Therefore, it is important to find out if the prospective estate planning attorney is licensed to practice law in your state and in any other state where you own real estate.
-In fact, if you do own real estate in different states, then chances are you will need to consult with an estate planning attorney in each state since the laws governing wills, trusts, powers of attorney advance health care directives and real estate vary greatly from state to state.
+In fact, if you do own real estate in different states, then chances are you will need to consult with an estate planning attorney in each state since the laws governing wills, trusts, powers of attorney, advance health care directives and real estate vary greatly from state to state.